Semantic Self-Distillation for Language Model Uncertainty: Introduction

-In this work, we propose \textbf{Semantic Self-Distillation} (SSD), a general UQ framework which bridges simple probing techniques and expensive sampling-based methods.
-Instead of regressing a single scalar statistic, SSD trains a small student model to predict a prompt-conditioned distribution over semantic answer embeddings.
+In this work, we propose \textbf{Semantic Self-Distillation} (SSD), a general UQ framework that bridges lightweight probing techniques and expensive sampling-based methods.
+Instead of regressing a scalar uncertainty statistic, SSD trains a small student model to predict a prompt-conditioned distribution over semantic answer embeddings.
 We model the student as a mixture density network (MDN) \citep{bishop1994mixture}, and approximate the teacher distribution using stochastic samples from the base language model.
-The resulting density acts as a general-purpose uncertainty object: its analytic entropy provides a pre-generation risk forecast, while its posterior likelihood enables post-generation answer verification and other distribution-level operations.
+The predicted density serves as a \textit{general-purpose uncertainty object}: its analytic entropy provides a pre-generation risk forecast, whilst estimated likelihoods enable post-generation answer verification.
 Figure~\ref{fig:ssd-desc} provides an overview of the SSD training procedure and the inference-time applications investigated in this work.